barryosull/valueobjects/README.md

 ```

 ### Serializing
-Our ValueObjects are intended to be used as part of our event sourcing framework, so it's important that ValueObjects and be serialized and deserialized.
+Our ValueObjects are intended to be used as part of our event sourcing framework, so it's important that ValueObjects can be serialized and deserialized.
 Thankfully, our abstract classes provide this functionality out of the box, so you don't have to worry.
 Simply extends those classes, and you have that functionality.
 ```php
 $float = new Float(0.121);